-We also have implemented a share repurchase plan and have used and may use our cash in the future to purchase outstanding shares of our common stock.
-Under our current share repurchase program, shares may be repurchased from time to time in the open market or negotiated transactions at prevailing market rates, or by other means in accordance with federal securities laws.
-We purchased 134,680 shares for \$6.8 million under this program during the three months ended March 31, 2023 and \$58.8 million remains available for future repurchases.
+We have previously implemented a share repurchase plan and have used and may use our cash in the future to purchase outstanding shares of our common stock.
+Under our previous share repurchase program, shares were repurchased from time to time in the open market or negotiated transactions at prevailing market rates, or by other means in accordance with federal securities laws.